hallambaker/Mathematical-Mesh/Web/Guide/connect.md

 ````
->device earludf://example.com/
+>device earl udf://example.com/
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 The tool resolves the EARL to obtain the encrypted open connection request,